 NEW YORK, NY (April 3, 2014) – A committee of the board of directors (the “Board”) of Sierra Income Corporation (“SIC”) has approved an increase in its public offering price from $10.20 per share to $10.25 per share.

-The increase in SIC’s public offering price will be effective as of SIC’s July 10, 2014 weekly closing and first applied to subscriptions received from July 4, 2014 through July 10, 2014.
-The purpose of the price increase is to ensure that SIC’s net asset value (“NAV”) per share does not exceed its offering price per share, after deducting selling commissions and dealer manager fees, as required by the Investment Company Act of 1940, as amended.
+The increase in SIC’s public offering price will be effective as of SIC’s April 4, 2014 weekly closing and first applied to subscriptions received from March 28, 2014 through April 3, 2013.
+The purpose of the price increase is to ensure that SIC’s net asset value (“NAV”) per share does exceed its offering price per share, after deducting selling commissions and dealer manager fees, as required by the Investment Company Act of 1940, as amended.

 About Sierra Income Corporation

 Sierra is a non-traded, externally managed, non-diversified closed end management investment company that has filed an election to be treated as a business development company under the Investment Company Act of 1940, as amended.
 The Company’s investment objective is to generate current income, and to a lesser extent, long-term capital appreciation.
 The Company invests primarily in senior secured debt, second lien debt and, to a lesser extent, subordinated debt of U.S. small and middle market companies with enterprise values ranging from approximately $50 million to $4 billion.
 Sierra’s investment activities are managed by its investment adviser, SIC Advisors, LLC, which is an investment adviser registered under the Investment Advisers Act of 1940, as amended.